New Years Eve In Sydney 2023-2024 Mega list

 View Sydney is hosting a New Year’s Eve celebration!
 Known for their hotel rooms with unobstructed harbour views, they will be hosting two events this NYE along with hotel room packages.

-View Soiree will be an outdoor cocktail party with food from around the world.
+View NYE Soiree will be an outdoor cocktail party with food from around the world.
 Drinks are included with free-flowing wine, beer, soft drinks, and signature cocktails.
 An acoustic performance will start the evening, followed by a DJ set through midnight to dance the night away with views of both firework celebrations.
-Tickets were $450 per person in 2022.
+Tickets are $637 per person.

 For those looking to celebrate in their rooms, the hotel is offering a special in-room valet service as a room add-on.
 It includes a 4-hour beverage package, along with hot & cold canapes, plus a grazing board.